transmaxxing/transmaxxing.github.io/medical/E_PILLS.md

 nav_exclude: true
 ---

+Oral estradiol (swallowing) gives stable levels but is ineffective.
+Sublingual estradiol is effective but will cause unstable levels.

+Alternative compoundings for buccal absorption are also practical, but not widespread [such as Estradiol Gum](https://stickies.neocities.org/stickies)

 ## Sublingual estradiol administration
 > Instead of swallowing the estradiol pills you can let them be absorbed under the tongue, this will